 If the member refuses to pay the fees or there is no legitimate reason for failing to pay, the MCO shall write a letter to the member or the member's responsible party explaining the consequences of continued refusal to pay.
-If the member does not pay his/her required fees within 30 calendar days of the due date, the MCO can terminate AFC services to the member.
-If HCBS SPW AFC is being delivered in the AFC home provider’s residence, the member can then be evicted from the home, according to local eviction ordinances and procedures.
+If the member does not pay the required fees within 30 days of the due date, the MCO can terminate AFC services to the member.
+If STAR+PLUS HCBS program AFC is being delivered in the AFC home provider’s residence, the member can then be evicted from the home, according to local eviction ordinances and procedures.

 7153 Trust Funds